• Skip to primary navigation

 For Chromecast Audio guides, please visit the Chromecast Audio guide page.

-If your question is on Chromecast including Chromecast Ultra, 1st generation Chromecast, and 2nd gen Chromecast (aka Chromecast 2015), and the 3rd gen Chromecast (Chromecast 2018), please visit the Chromecast how-to guides page.
+If your question is on Chromecast, including Chromecast Ultra, 1st generation Chromecast, 2nd gen Chromecast (aka Chromecast 2015), and the 3rd gen Chromecast (Chromecast 2018), please visit the Chromecast how-to guides page.

 Share this:

-Filed Under: Chromecast tips and tricks Tagged With: 4K, Bluetooth, chromecast, Chromecast Audio, Chromecast Ultra, Google Home, Google Home Mini, HDMI audio extractor, HDMI cable, HDMI switcher, HDMI to VGA adapter
+Filed Under: Chromecast tips and tricks Tagged With: 4K, Bluetooth, chromecast, Chromecast Audio, Chromecast Ultra, Chromecast with Google TV, developer options, Google Home, Google Home Mini, Google TV Streamer, HDMI audio extractor, HDMI cable, HDMI switcher, HDMI to VGA adapter, SmartTube, voice remote

 Reader Interactions